MohammedJayyab/Associations_Rules/readme.md

-## Market Basket Analysis Using Apriori Algorithm
+## Market Basket Analysis Using Collaborative filtering implemented by Apriori Algorithm

 ### Table of Contents